e-j-one/python-global-path-planners/README.md

 5. Add the new node to the tree with the parent node.
     - The heading of the new node is assigned by the path from the parent node chosen for that node.

+NOTE: When connectin $p_\text{new}$ to the existing node, agent does not perform self pivot to reduce path completion time.

 ### RRT*
 For unicycle robot.